drmowinckels/drmowinckels.github.io/content/blog/2022-12-01-advent-of-r-functions/index.en.md

 And now we have our data frame with 344 rows back!
 But!
 Usually, I would want to know _which file each row comes from_.
 In the penguins data here, that is not a huge issue, as the species column basically already tells us that.
-But there might be lots of other reasons you'd like to know, for instence for debugging the original data (in case there are suspicious entries), or because the source file information is not inherent in the data.
+But there might be lots of other reasons you'd like to know, for instance for debugging the original data (in case there are suspicious entries), or because the source file information is not inherent in the data.
 To do that, we need a little custom function.